danchanka/docusaurustest/docs/LSFUS/How-to_Using_objects_as_templates.md

-# lsFusionHow-to: Using objects as templates
+---

-# How-to: Using objects as templates
+title: 'How-to: Using objects as templates'
+---

 ##### Example 1